based on Reviews

 Several medications can affect magnesium levels.
 Here are some examples (see Magnesium Fact Sheet for Health Professionals, National Institutes of Health):

-• Proton pump inhibitors (PPIs; also known as “acid blockers”/“stomach protectors”), such as omeprazole or lansoprazole, can lead to a magnesium deficiency if used over a long period of time.
-In 25% of those affected, even taking magnesium did not help to increase magnesium levels when the PPI was continued.
-Only stopping the medication was able to increase magnesium levels again.
+• Proton pump inhibitors (PPIs; also called "acid reducers"/"gastric protectors"), such as omeprazole or lansoprazole, can lead to magnesium deficiency with long-term use.
+In 25% of those affected, even supplementing with magnesium did not help raise magnesium levels while continuing to take the PPI.
+Only discontinuing the medication could restore magnesium levels.

 Current studies on the therapeutic use of magnesium